atet/tts/README.md

 [![.img/logo_tts.jpg](.img/logo_tts.jpg)](#nolink)

-Technically, we are starting with an audio clip and continuing from that to generate new audio, speech-text-to-speech, speech-to-speech? *Whatever...*
+Technically, we are starting with an audio clip and "cloning" the voice from that to generate new audio, speech-text-to-speech, speech-to-speech? *Whatever...*

 ----------------------------------------------------------------------------